digpublishing/catalogues-study/content/findings.md

 - **Interest in specific artworks and high-quality images are strong drivers of catalogue traffic.**

-    40% of current users surveyed via a pop-up survey said they came to the catalogue to research a particular object, and focus group participants of target audience members indicated similar motivations.
+    In a pop-up survey, 40% of current users said they came to the catalogue to research a particular object, and focus group participants of target audience members indicated similar motivations.
 Participants were also very concerned with finding high-resolution images of artworks and valued image-viewing tools above many of the other catalogue features.

     *See: [Why do users visit the catalogues?](/marketing-and-demographics/why/) and [What kinds of content and information are most useful to users?](/scholarly-content/utility/)*